CodecoolGlobal/tech-interview-workbook-mahanna90/docs/module_progbasics.md

 6. **index():** *Returns smallest index of item in list.* **list.index(item)**

 #### What is the difference between a list/array and a set?
+Lists/arrays are mutable, they can be changed after declaration, while sets are inmutable.
+Also lists can contain the same item multiple times while in sets every item can occur only once.
+An empty list is declared as lst = [] while an empty set is declared as set = {}

 #### What is the purpose and methods of a dictionary/map data structure?

 ### Algorithms